Why Fast Food Chains Are Turning To Online Delivery

 The Rise of Online Delivery Services

-Menulog, Australia’s largest online takeaway and delivery service, sought to address these issues of time and convenience when it launched in 2006.
-It has since expanded to partner with over 3,500 restaurants across the country.
+Menulog, Australia’s largest online takeaway and delivery service, sought to address these issues of time and convenience when the company launched in 2006.
+Menulog has since grown its restaurants partners to more than 3,500 Australia-wide.
 The service allows customers to find new locations within their area, browse menus and order online.
-There is no need for call centres or extra staff and customers can explore and make choices in their own time.
+There’s no need for call centres, and customers can explore and make choices in their own time.
 Menulog also matches restaurant prices, and in many cases offers specials and discounts that make online ordering a cheaper option than ordering in-store.

 The first Red Rooster delivery store, in Baulkham Hills, will use Menulog for its orders.
 “Online is the future,” says Rob Bond, the project manager in charge of delivery at Red Rooster.
 “Every trend is pointing that way.
 It’s convenient, allowing customers to take their time and explore the menu.
 They feel more comfortable online than on the phone, and people are more likely to try new dishes if they can look through a menu and order at their own pace.”

 Internationally, large fast-food chains have already dabbled in online delivery orders.
 Web-based McDonald’s delivery is available in both Singapore and Turkey, while online orders account for 40% of all delivery orders for Pizza Hut and KFC in China.
 Australia already has a built-in customer base for ordering meals online: online retail in Australia is worth $15.3 billion per year, and in 2012-2013, almost three million Australians had purchased food, groceries or alcohol online.